Indira Gandhi-Sharia vs Secularism

-In 2013 the same High Court quashed the certificate of Islamic conversion issued by the Syariah jurisdiction with respect to Prasana and her conversion to Islam.
+In 2013 the same High Court quashed the certificate of Islamic conversion issued by the Sharia jurisdiction with respect to Prasana and her conversion to Islam.

 Later in 2013, the mother applied to commit the husband to prison for refusing to deliver the Prasana to her.

-In 2013, the husband filed an affidavit contending that the Syariah court orders relieved him of having to comply with the orders of the Civil High Court to return Prasana to the mother.
+In 2013, the husband filed an affidavit contending that the Sharia court orders relieved him of having to comply with the orders of the Civil High Court to return Prasana to the mother.